Interview with Claire Edmondson on 'EXIT' (2018)

 Claire Edmondson is going to be a big deal.
 A few years from now, people will find this post on my blog and be like, "Holy shit, how did Lindsay get to interview her?"
 This thought is based on a gut feeling, observable talent, and the fact that she's willing to embrace dark, sometimes difficult themes with a fresh perspective.
 After seeing "EXIT" and talking to her for 45 minutes, I'm pretty hyped on Claire and think you should be, too.
 Remember the dope, controversial video for Broken Social's Scene's "Sweetest Kill"?
-That was directed by her!
+It was directed by her!

 Since "EXIT" is only fifteen minutes and not available to the public yet (it just screened at the Palm Springs International ShortFest), I'm not doing the little question breakdown before diving into the interview.
 All you really need to know is that the film follows one woman (Maria Bello) through her day as she confronts a profound decision.
 Or at least, that's how the marketing copy phrases it.
 I will just straight up tell you that this is a film about every person's right to die.
 It isn't politicized or dramatic, but it portrays a tough decision in a very matter-of-fact way that I tremendously appreciate.
 It was so great to talk to Claire and I hope everyone enjoys our conversation as much as I did.

-Interview with Claire Edmondson:
+Interview with Claire Edmondson

-WiR: What was the reception like during the screening at ShortFest?
+Woman in Revolt: What was the reception like during the screening at ShortFest?

-It was good, although I was a little bit stressed out.
+Claire Edmondson: It was good, although I was a little bit stressed out.
 I've shown it at other festivals before and it's been fine, but I walked into this screening and immediately realized how many elderly people were in the audience (per usual for Palm Springs).
 Assisted suicide is a hot topic for that demographic, so I was incredibly nervous to show the film.
 I walked in and was like, "Oh, shit.
 What have I done?"

 You could really feel the tension in the room while it was screening.
 It premiered at TIFF and also showed at a few other festivals, but the vibe in the room wasn't the same.
 During the Q&A afterwards, a hospice worker who actually helps people die stood up and said that my depiction was really accurate.
 She said that by the last day of life, most people are really calm and in a good place.
 She was happy I portrayed it that way because she's seen it done wrong in the past.
 After her comments I felt relieved.

 What I like most about "EXIT" is that it doesn't have any overt messaging.
 It presents a scenario and leaves the interpretation entirely up to the viewer.
-The protagonist's suicide is just a thing that happens ... there's no real discussion surrounding it.
+The protagonist's suicide is just a thing that happens... there's no real discussion surrounding it.

 I always want to stay true to my voice.
 One of the best compliments the film has ever received is from a programmer who called it "impressively unsentimental."
 I wanted to show a day in the life of a woman who has made this decision and is owning it.
-In terms of character backstory, I'm sure she struggled with the decision a month earlier and went through the whole process then, but I just wanted to show the day that it all happens.
+In terms of character backstory, I'm sure she struggled with the decision a month earlier and went through the whole process then, but I just wanted to show the day that it all happened.
 Sure, she woke up frustrated and spent the morning shooting her gun and letting off steam, but she got to a really good place and had a nice final morning with her daughter.

 Speaking of, I like that she has a daughter and doesn't tell her about the suicide plans.
 It's an interesting treatment that I think is realistic, although I could see people reacting poorly to it.